Azure-Samples/agentic-voice-assistant/README.md

 >Once deployed, you need to authorise the solution to use your M365 email account for the outbound email capability.
 > [Authorise mail access](./docs/mail_authorisation.md)

+>[!NOTE]
+>AZD will also setup the local Python environment for you, using `venv` and installing the required packages.

 ## Architecture

 ![Architecture Diagram](./docs/images/architecture_v0.0.1.png)